placeholder

 Can I Combine Crocin with Other NSAIDs?

-In many cases, using Crocin together with other anti-inflammatory pain relief medications (including ibuprofen) is considered appropriate when both medications are only used at the recommended dose (as per the instructions on the product label, unless otherwise specified by your doctor).
+In many cases, using Crocin together with other anti-inflammatory pain relief medications is considered appropriate when both medications are only used as per the instructions on the product label, unless otherwise specified by your doctor.

 For example, in most cases, Crocin may be used safely in combination with the following NSAIDs: